grau-maus/ansorque/README.md

 #### Back end

-The app was built using  on the back end with a postgreSQL for the database.
+The backend of the application was build using postgreSQL and Sequelize for the database.
 Using Express.js web framework for routes, and RESTful Apis.

 #### Front end